City South Tram Line Replacement

 Image for illustrative purposes only

-The City South Tram line Replacement Project will replace the existing tracks along King William Street between Victoria Square (at the intersection of Gouger and Angas streets) and South Terrace.
-The City South tram stop at the intersection of Sturt/Halifax streets and King William Street will also be replaced as part of the project.
+The City South Tram line Replacement Project replaced the existing tracks along King William Street between Victoria Square (at the intersection of Gouger and Angas streets) and South Terrace.
+The City South tram stop at the intersection of Sturt/Halifax streets and King William Street was also replaced as part of the project.

-Design works are underway, with construction expected to commence in the second quarter of 2019 and be completed in the third quarter of 2019, weather permitting.
+Construction commenced in the second quarter of 2019 and was completed in the third quarter of 2019.

-Every effort will be made to minimise impacts to road users, nearby businesses and residents as much as practicably possible during construction.
-Various restrictions will be in place during the works and advance notice will be provided ahead of the works.
+Every effort was made to minimise impacts to road users, nearby businesses and residents as much as practicably possible during construction.

 Stakeholder and business engagement